ilopezpe/ShutterTestApp/README.md

 This software can be tested with any serial port device, e.g. Arduino.
 A library is included to extend this to other general purpose hardware controllers.

 This software was written with C# using MS Visual Studio.
-It depends on code inherited from https://github.com/asarnow
+It is derived from https://github.com/asarnow